decacent/PyNano/docs/index.md

 Just build the python development environment and run pynano.py

-If you can't do it.
+If you don‘t konw how to do it.
 Please throw your mac laptop into trash and go back the fuck windows.

 ## PyNano interface